aspose-words/Aspose.Words-API-References/english/net/aspose.words.bibliography/contributorcollection/editor/_index.md

 linktitle: Editor
 articleTitle: Editor
 second_title: Aspose.Words for .NET
-description: ContributorCollection Editor property.
-Gets or sets the editor of a source in C#.
+description: Manage your ContributorCollection with ease!
+Set or get the editor for sources to enhance your workflow and streamline content management.
 type: docs
 weight: 90
 url: /net/aspose.words.bibliography/contributorcollection/editor/